 Visitors are encouraged to arrive early and stroll through the Plantation’s grounds to enjoy all of the natural splendors and browse the Kauai crafts made by local crafters.
 The show that awaits is a spectacle of traditional flame twirlers, Polynesian dancers, and the story of the Tahitian voyagers that traveled to Hawaii, told through beautifully choreographed dance and music.

-For an extra special treat, you can book the Luau Kalamaku with Plantation Owner’s Dinner and Champagne Reception.
-Why not get your evening started in style with a lei greeting and champagne reception?
-Then feast on the four-course Hawaiian dinner at popular Gaylord’s restaurant.
-Finish off the night with prime seats for the Luau Kalamaku performance.
+For an extra special treat, you can book the Luau Kalamaku with Manor House Dinner and Champagne Reception.
+Why not get your evening started in style with a lei greeting (for women) and champagne reception?
+Then feast on the four-course Hawaiian dinner at popular Gaylord’s restaurant (drinks not included).
+Finish off the night with prime seats for the Luau Kalamaku performance with pre-show drinks.

 WHAT YOU NEED TO KNOW